 Trailhead address: 4235 Monterey Rd, Los Angeles, CA 90032

 2. Peter Strauss Ranch Hike

 This 64-acre park full of of ancient live oaks and chaparral was once home to the Chumash Indians, later it was the perfect backdrop for pre-WW II dances under the light of the moon, and rumor has it even some of Charles Manson’s gang hung out there!
-Now, as luck would have it, Mother Nature has reclaimed it as her own and it is the perfect spot for an easy hike with kids, a lazy picnic or a game of hide and seek!
+Now, as luck would have it, Mother Nature has reclaimed it as her own and it is one of the best hiking trails in Los Angeles, the perfect spot for an easy hike with kids, a lazy picnic or a game of hide and seek!